 The Manly Courthouse is an operating local court.
 If you need to contact the Court, its contact information may be found here.

 The Manly Courthouse, 2 Belgrave Street, Manly, New South Wales was first constructed in 1909.
+The Courthouse sits on the traditional lands of the land of the Gayemagal people.

-Manly Courthouse – “Manly can now boast a courthouse”
+“Manly can now boast a courthouse”

 A courthouse at Manly was first constructed soon after Federation and opened in 1909.
 Present at the ‘formal opening’1 were the Solicitor-General, Magistrates, Mayor and Aldermen.
 It was reported that: